So the work begins…

 The Classic suffers from many of the same issues that plagues all vintage computers from this era: failing capacitors and explosive batteries.
 The second problem is more serious – PRAM batteries are one of the top killers of these old machines.
 It’s crucial to remove the battery as soon as possible, otherwise you may flip your machine on one time to find that the battery has killed it beyond repair.

 The other problem, while not as serious, shouldn’t be ignored.
 Bad/leaking capacitors can destroy the machine, but they’re typically less of a worry and, in many cases, their damage can be easier to repair.
 But as with the PRAM battery, it’s good practice to have the machine recapped.
+Bad capacitors and their leaked electrolyte can cause issues and may render your machine inoperable.

 One of the pitfalls of owning a compact Macintosh model like the Classic is they’re much more difficult to work on.
 Since they have a CRT inside, extreme care must be taken to not be shocked by the high-voltage CRT driving circuitry, or damage the tube.

 Another pitfall of owning a compact Mac is they require a special tool to open.
-Finding a Torx T-15 bit isn’t hard (they’re readily available at any hardware store) but finding one that will reach the two screws located inside the handle are not as easy.
+Finding a Torx T-15 bit isn’t hard (they’re readily available at any hardware store) but finding one that will reach the two screws located inside the handle is not as easy.
 First, I went to my local hardware chain store and picked up a T-15 bit and an extender, thinking it was going to work.

 Lengthwise, this solution would’ve worked.
 However, I learned that part of the bit itself (specifically, where the extender slots into the bit) wouldn’t fit down inside of the hole to reach the screw.
 Therefore, they went back to the store.